All Episodes

 I'm not sure how much of this is going to render in camera format because we don't have a lot of hard edges.

-The whole boat is designed, the whole pod is designed to provide basically egg shapes, no matter what our profile is to the wind.
+The whole boat is designed, the whole pod is designed to provide basically egg shapes, no matter what our profile is, to the wind.

 Because I've been doing research with what I call the two victors.

-One of the victors is Victor uh Schauberger.
+One of the victors is Victor Schauberger.

 Forrester died, I think, in the 1980s.

-So I'm trying to encompass this egg shape presenting itself to the wind, no matter what the angle of the wind, this will always be the lee side, the sail will always be out here.
+So I'm trying to encompass this egg shape presenting itself to the wind, no matter what the angle of the wind.

-So the wind will be attempting to come on in and deal with this in various different uh forms, and and no matter what the the uh angle oblique on um running, reaching or whatever, there will be basically uh egg shapes presented by uh this particular shape of a pod.
+And no matter what the angle oblique on, running, reaching, or whatever, there will be basically egg shapes presented by this particular shape of a pod.

-And we're gonna have some other interesting things like uh uh small diesel electric motor and uh hydronic steering and or hydronic uh propulsion, uh that sort of thing, but those are obviously months away.
+And we're going to have some other interesting things like a small diesel electric motor and hydronic steering and hydronic propulsion, that sort of thing.

-We've got to get it in the water, and then we can start tuning some of this other stuff.
+We've got to get it in the water and then we can start tuning some of this other stuff.

 We'll be rigging it hopefully in about a month.

-Uh the idea is that we'll be able to pop on up and have a look around, see what's going on, and also airflow.
+The idea is that we'll be able to pop on up and have a look around, see what's going on, and also airflow.

-Uh this is the extent of the accessible parts of the hull.
+This is the extent of the accessible parts of the hull.

 As you can see, it's 32 feet.

-Uh we've got uh nasty cold weather here.
+We've got nasty cold weather here.

-Uh also as you can see, dust, dust, dust.
+Also, as you can see, dust, dust, dust.

 It's because of how I did this.

-Actually, we don't know uh what its limit is because we've been unable to impress upon that limit in any meaningful fashion.
+Actually, we don't know what its limit is because we've been unable to impress upon that limit in any meaningful fashion.

-I I I'm not that heavy, I only weigh maybe 175 or something.
+I only weigh maybe 175 or something.

-Uh I haven't weighed myself in so long, might be as low as 160.
+I haven't weighed myself in so long.

 Massive amount of labor in sanding simply because of the shape I chose.

-If I had chosen another way of doing this, one of the ways that I thought about was a big balloon simply to hold uh fiberglass cloth and just build it out of cloth and resin and alternating layers uh on a uh balloon, and if I ever had to do it again, that's the way I would approach it.
+If I'd chosen another way of doing this, one of the ways that I thought about was a big balloon simply to hold fiberglass cloth and just build it out of cloth and resin in alternating layers on a balloon.

 With any luck at all, hooray!